Aleeshakara/aleeshakara.github.io/README.md

 ### Wireframes

 [Balsamiq](https://balsamiq.com/) was used to create the wireframes for mobile, tablet and desktop.
 This gave me an opportunity to make decisions about the layout across the screen sizes.
+The final website differs from the original plan, because the site doesn't appear as overcrowed as initially thought.
 Please see below:
 * [Desktop](https://github.com/Aleeshakara/milestone-1/blob/master/wireframes/Wireframes-MS1.pdf)
 * [Mobile](https://github.com/Aleeshakara/milestone-1/blob/master/wireframes/%20mobile-MS1.pdf)

 ## Features